jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

         ):
             return False

-  still green, because I can put two :ref:`if statements` together when they both return the same thing and are at the same indentation level
+  still green, because I can put two :ref:`if statements` together if they both return the same thing and are at the same indentation level

   .. code-block:: python